myathtoo42/myathtoo42/README.md

-## 🐱‍👤 About Me
+## 🌸 About Me 🌸

-I play CS2, watch anime, and code in my free time as hobbies.
+I play CS2, watch anime,read manga, and coding in my free time as hobbies.

 <div align="center">